MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 ---
-title: The Microsoft Purview hub in Microsoft Fabric
+title: The Microsoft Purview hub in Microsoft Fabric - Fabric administrators
 description: This article describes how to use the Microsoft Purview hub in Microsoft Fabric to monitor and govern your Microsoft Fabric instance. ms.reviewer: antonfr ms.author: painbar